The information in this article applies to:

 Cannot create dormer here because existing walls are in the way.

 In some situations, you can move the interior wall that is preventing the dormer from generating, or you can place the dormer in a location where interior walls are not present.
-Perhaps the best way is to place the Auto Floating Dormer in the attic space above the living area.
+It might be best to place the Auto Floating Dormer in the attic space above the living area.

 Requirement: Auto Dormers must intersect knee walls running perpendicular to the pitch of the base roof plane in the living or attic space directly below.